cekkr/sandbox-verilog/examples/neural_activation_field/README.md

 ## Driving the example with an image

 To drive the example with an image, you can use the `--image-file` command-line argument to specify the path to a hex file containing the image data.
 The hex file should be a plain text file with one hexadecimal value per line.
 The values should be in Q8.8 format.
+Samples are consumed in layer-major order (`z`, then `y`, then `x`) and automatically clamped to the sandbox's Q8.8 range; if the file is shorter than `depth × height × width`, the remainder is padded with zeros.

 For example, to load a 2x2 image, the `image.hex` file would look like this: